0x4447/0x4447_product_s3_email/README.md

 ### Endless email addresses

 Once you add and confirm your domain with SES, you can put any string you want in front of the `@`, as long as it conforms to the email address standard.
-This means that you'll have endless email addresses at your disposal, and you'll be able to organize your life in any way you want.
+This means that you'll have endless email addresses at your disposal, and you'll be able to organize your life in a way never possible before.
 For example, you can give each service you sign up for its own special email:

 - facebook@example.com
 - instagram@example.com
 - linkedin@example.com

-This allows you to use some skill in receiving and sending email messages.
+> Recive and send email with some skills.

 # DISCLAIMER!